The CultureMAX Awards recognize

 in Northwest Connecticut

-If you want to submit a Statement of Support for a candidate that has already been nominated, please click HERE.
+Required statement of support (submitted by someone other than nominator) for candidate that has already been nominated, please click HERE.

 See Below for prior CultureMAX Honorees!

 The Northwest Connecticut Arts Council introduced the annual CultureMAX awards, which recognize artists (inclusive of all disciplines), heritage workers, cultural organizations, volunteers and businesses that have elevated the stature of arts and/or heritage in the region of northwest Connecticut.

 The 2017 Awardees were Susan Becker Aziz of Litchfield in the Artist Category, costume, doll and puppet designer whose work has appeared on stages throughout CT; Adam Atkins of Winsted in the Arts Education category, Gilbert High School's music educator for the past 22 years; Mark McEachern of Torrington in Herritage Professional category, who has worked at the Torrington Historical Society since 1978 as a photographic technician, assistant director and executive director; Ellen Paul of Warren in the Volunteer category, who is the volunteer curator at the Warren Historical Society; TheatreWorks New Milford in the Cultural Organization category, an independent organization that offers a variety of artistic opportunities; Torrington Savings Bank in the Culture-Loving Business category, for understanding the importance of arts and culture in our region and has been an enthusiastic supporter of many local cultural institutions; and Tim Prentice of Cornwall for the Lifetime Achievement category, an artist and avid supporter of the arts whose work has impacted not only our corner of CT, but the public art world internationally.